brorb/710-wiki/Content/Concepts/Private Room.md

 ## Content

-There are only two parties chatting at a time, often under aliases, although [[TTH]] has been known to chat without alias.
+There are only two parties chatting at a time, often under aliases, although [[TTH]] has been known to chat without aliases.
 The topics are usually about

 There are 10 known private room chats, of which 7 have been from community posts, and 3 from videos.
 Below they appear in chronological order